What is an Environmental Health Officer (EHO)?

 How to prepare for an EHO visit?

-The best way to prepare for an EHO visit is always to be ready to receive a visit!
+The best way to prepare for an Environmental Health Officer visit is always to be ready to receive a visit!
 That way, standards are maintained as routine.

 Above all, always ensure that necessary documentation is kept at the premises, not at the home of the business owner!